peteroupc/MailLib/docs/PeterO.Text.Encodings.md

  * An encoder is a class that converts a sequence of bytes to a sequence of code points in the universal character set (otherwise known under the name Unicode).
 An encoder implements the `ICharacterEncoder`  interface.

  * A decoder is a class that converts a sequence of Unicode code points to a sequence of bytes.
-An encoder implements the  `ICharacterDecoder`  interface.
+A decoder implements the  `ICharacterDecoder`  interface.

  * An encoding is a mapping from bytes to universal code points and from universal code points to bytes.
 An encoding allows access to both an encoder and a decoder and implements the `ICharacterEncoding`  interface.